Wall-Go/WallGoCollision/README.md

 	cd build
 	cmake ..
 	make
+	make install

-This will produce the executable in build/bin.
+This will produce the executable in build/bin and python module in build/lib.
+The 'make install' step will copy these to their defaultl locations at ./bin and ./pybind/lib

 If cmake errors out due to missing external libraries, install those and try again.